-The Department of Mathematics and Statistics offers opportunities for conducting individual research projects or obtaining internships in various areas of mathematics and statistics.
+The Department of Mathematics and Statistics offers opportunities for conducting individual research projects in various areas of mathematics and statistics.

 This offering may take place through a Special Topics course (Math 195 or 295) with a faculty advisor, and is normally available to juniors, seniors and first-year graduate students who have already done some course work in the subject area.
-This work can also lead to an honors thesis from the student.
+This work can also lead to an honors thesis.

-Examples of recent or current project areas include research into combinatorial game theory and surreal numbers, graph theory, and an internship at Merrill-Lynch brokerage house.
+Examples of recent or current project areas include research into combinatorial game theory and surreal numbers, graph theory.

 For further information please contact us.